nikhita/nikhita.github.io/_posts/2016-08-18-build-blog-using-github-jekyll.md

 description: This is a detailed tutorial for making your blog using Github pages.
 It covers every thing that you need to do - step by step!
 comments: true
 ---
+UPDATE: I redesigned this blog using [Centrarium](https://github.com/bencentra/centrarium).
+Though my blog does not reflect the steps in this post, this tutorial helped me to rebuild my blog.
+I hope this helps you too!

 I built this blog using Github pages, [Jekyll](http://jekyllrb.com) and the [Lanyon](http://lanyon.getpoole.com/) theme.
 The most amazing part is that it's free, minimalist, uses Markdown and you can get it running in no time!
 Also, it does not feel bloated like Wordpress, etc.